onionclove/ACG-repo/README.md

 pip install mysql-connector-python python-dotenv

+Jotish: Pending messages in both PFS on and off now get sent.
+When the user reads their pending messages, they get deleted from the table and get sent to the messages table that shows all officially sent messages.
+GUI now displays ALL online and offline users in the chats column, logged out/unregistered users can also view this list.
+Dynamically updated every 3 seconds.

 Xu Kai: chat history code are in backend.py, client.py, mysql_wb.py and created file history.py cant test yet login problem whoever can login tell me i tell yall how to test